thorntail-examples/rest-http-crud/README.md

 You can perform this task in three different ways:

-1. Build and launch using WildflySwarm.
+1. Build and launch using WildFly Swarm.
 2. Build and deploy using OpenShift.
 3. Build, deploy, and authenticate using OpenShift Online.